 How does shipping work?

 We build each of our wood fired hot tubs by hand on the Sunshine Coast, BC Canada.
-We have 19 years of experience shipping to customers on and off the map across Canada and the US.
+We have 20 years of experience building wood fired hot tubs for customers on and off the map across Canada and the US.
 Your tub will ship the day after it's built.
 Within Canada your tub will arrive 2-7 days later, and 5-10 days later in the US.
 Have a remote property?
-Check out our gallery to see tubs in transit.
+Check out our gallery to see tubs in transit, or view this video to learn how your tub will arrive.

-Delivery to the Sunshine Coast and our pickup spot on the lower mainland are free.
-In another province or country?
 Send us your post/zip code and we'll find you a rate from our shipping partners.
-Rates range from $200-$400 on average, and can be more depending on location.
+Rates range depending on location.
 We don't mark up our shipping - you'll be charged exactly what it costs to get it there.

 If your tub is shipped to a depot, you'll need to pick it up with a standard size pick up truck or a trailer.
 The tub will be forklifted for you, and when you arrive at your destination it can be rolled off your truck with 2x6's with cleats.
 The tubs are lightweight enough for 1-2 people to roll easily.
 It can be rolled onto a dock and into a boat, or rolled directly into its place at your property.
 AlumiTubs are preassembled, so you'll be soaking in it the same day it arrives.
 Check out this video to learn how to receive your tub.

 We ship our hot tubs everywhere across North America.
-They can be picked up from a freight centre in any standard size truck (the 7ft hot tub requires a minimum 6'-4' box).
+They can be delivered directly to your property or picked up from a freight centre in any standard size truck (the Large hot tub requires a minimum 6'-4' box).
+Check out this video to see how it works.
 All you need to bring with you are 2 long ratchet straps.
 Delivery is also available to rural locations.
 Contact us directly with your shipping address and we’ll get a freight rate to your region.
 Reserve your hot tub with a $500 deposit and we’ll secure your shipping date.

 How do I order my wood fired hot tub?